Updated: April 29, 2021

-However, there is evidence that show the reverse is also true – that people who are happy, are more likely to succeed in life.
+However, there is evidence that shows the reverse is also true – that happy people are more likely to succeed in life.

 In 2005, a team from the University of California Riverside, led by psychologist Professor Sonja Lyubomirsky, found out through experimental studies that happiness can, in fact, lead to success.

 In their experiment, they induced participants with positive and negative moods and compared their behavior in various situations.
 And what they found out were these:

 - Happy people are not afraid to talk to other people and actually enjoy social interactions.
 This helps them expand their network easily and potentially connect to someone who can bring them career and business opportunities.